Quai d'Orsay: History

 The American Church in Paris, located at 65 Quai d'Orsay, was built in 1931.

-Name's origin
+Name origin

 The Quai d'Orsay is named after Charles Boucher d'Orsay, seigneur of Orsay, who was appointed administrator of commerce for the City of Paris from 1700 to 1708.
 Orsay, Essonne, is a town 21 km (13 mi) southwest of the centre of Paris.